Alexander-Barriga/my_portfolio/README.md

 ### Welcome

-Below are some personal projects that I've worked on in the past.
+Below are some of the more recent personal projects that I've worked on in the past.

-**NOTE:** These projects are in chronological order, so newer projects appear first and older projects appear towards the bottom.

 # Projects